5 min read

 Too many organizations skip this phase and enter vendor demos without clear criteria—leading to selection decisions based on features rather than fit.
 A grounded understanding of how your business operates today is essential to choosing the right platform for tomorrow.

-Evaluating ERP Vendors Based on Strategic Criteria
+Evaluating ERP Vendors with Independent ERP Consulting Criteria

 A vendor’s track record is as important as its technology.
 Assess platforms based on their ability to meet your critical success factors (CSFs), industry alignment, and integration ecosystem—not just UI or claims of “AI-ready” architecture.